 How Ciara Got Rid of Mealybugs

-Mealybugs look like little cotton or white powder on your leaves, so if you notice them, you should wipe down the leaves immediately and spray with neem oil.
+Mealybugs look like little cotton or white powder on your leaves, so if you notice them, you should wipe down the leaves immediately and spray with a product such as neem oil.
 This is what Ciara did and, “they returned with a vengeance," she said.

 After their return she tried “spraying them down with a mix of rubbing alcohol and water.”

 “One Sunday afternoon, I spent FOUR HOURS wiping the plant down from top to bottom.
 But with mealybugs, if you miss just one, they bounce back almost immediately.
 The only way I could fix this was to chop the plant down, propagate the healthy leaves, and toss out the infested root ball—so that’s what we did!